MillimeterDL: Deep Learning Simulations of the Microwave Sky: DL Primary Input Data

 To mitigate the dynamic range issue, we then standardize the maps using the standard score method (i.e.~subtract the mean of all the pixels from each pixel value and then divide that by the variance of the map).{\footnote{Another popular approach is to scale an image such that all the pixel values lie between -1 and 1.
 During our network training, we found that using the the standard score method leads to more stable training compared to this rescaling.}}

 Here, $v'$ is the pixel value, and $\mu_{v^{'}}$ and $\sigma_{v^{'}}$ are the mean and standard deviation of the pixel values respectively.{\footnote{Note that we distinguish $v$ and $v'$ here because the pixel values of the tSZ, CIB, and Radio maps are first scaled by Equation~\ref{eqn:scaled_log_norm} (i.e. $p'=f(p)$), whereas $p'=p$ for the $\kappa$ and kSZ maps.}} Note that each foreground component is normalized independently from the others.
 The parameter values used in the normalization procedure are shown in Appendix~\ref{sec:norm}.
+Note that each of these normalization operations has a well-defined inverse operation.
+When we generate the final products, we undo these normalizations prior to the interpolation procedures discussed in Section~\ref{sec:postprocess}.